Skip to content

 Simulated secondary click settings in Ubuntu Linux

-Changing the Acceptance delay can change how long you must hold down the left mouse button before it is registered as a right click.
+You can change how long you must hold down the left mouse button before it registers as a right-click by adjusting the Acceptance delay.

 That should do it!
 You can now close the Settings app.